-Health Education
+Health Education as part of PSHE

 "It is important that the starting point for health and wellbeing education should be a focus on enabling pupils to make well-informed, positive choices for themselves."

 DfE Guidance page 35.

 Health Education in secondary schools covers 'Mental wellbeing', 'Internet safety and harms', Physical health and fitness', Healthy eating', 'Drugs, alcohol and tobacco', 'Health and prevention', 'Basic First Aid', 'Changing adolescent body'.
 The expected outcomes for each of these elements can be found further on in this policy.
-The way the programme covers these is explained in the tables at the end.
+The way the programme covers these is explained in the tables at the end of the policy.

-It is important to explain that whilst the Healthy Me unit covers most of the statutory Health Education, some of the outcomes are taught elsewhere, e.g. emotional and mental health is nurtured every lesson through mindfulness practice and respect is enhanced through the use of the Jigsaw Charter.
-Again, the tables show how the whole-school approach spirals the learning and meets all statutory requirements and more.
+It is important to explain that whilst the Healthy Me unit covers most of the statutory Health Education, some of the outcomes are taught elsewhere, e.g. emotional and mental health is nurtured every lesson through mindfulness practice, and respect is enhanced through delivery of lessons.
+Again, the tables show transparently how the whole-school approach spirals the learning and meets all statutory requirements and more.